-The training route used by Nathalie von Siebenthal (U23-World Champion 2015), the up and coming young talent from Lauenen, runs from the small village of Turbach and as far as the Wintermatte and then back to the village.
+The training route used by Nathalie von Siebenthal (U23-World Champion 2015), the world cup starter from Lauenen, runs from the small village of Turbach and as far as the Wintermatte and then back to the village.
 Ambitious sportspeople can use the Strava app or a stopwatch to compare themselves with Nathalie’s performance.
 The idyllic valley is also an inviting place for a relaxed round through the beautiful winter landscape.

 Running through the magnificent moorland scenery on the high plateau above Zweisimmen there is a total of 21 km of blue, red, black trails, all of which make for very memorable cross-country experiences indeed.
 Round off your skiing adventure at the Buvette MUMA or Site Alp-restaurants with their small but select menus.

 The valley trail from Zweisimmen to Lenk runs for 13 km through the beautiful Simmental.
 You can reach the starting point of your choice by train.
 The slight slope will assist you as you return to Zweisimmen.
 Of course, in the reverse direction it is a more challenging run.
 The trail is suitable for both classic skiers and skaters.

 With its ideal terrain, Glacier 3000 is suitable for cross-country skiing during the summer months and in the pre- and post-seasons.
 As one of the few cross-country areas in Europe, Glacier 3000 has a well-prepared trail from April through December depending on snow conditions.
 Many of the professionals in the cross-country skiing and biathlon scenes make use of the excellent training opportunities here with their views of Mont Blanc, Matterhorn, etc.